Rinzii/ccmath/tools/asmlab/README.md

 ## Main artifacts

-Per emit variant: emit_meta.json, path_analysis.json, metrics.json, region.s.
+Each emit variant writes emit_meta.json, path_analysis.json, metrics.json, and
-With --source-map: source_map.json, asm_verbose.s.
+region.s.
+Passing --source-map also produces source_map.json and asm_verbose.s.
-With --deep-analyze: cfg.json, mca.json, opt_remarks.json, reg_pressure.json,
+A deep-analyze pass adds cfg.json, mca.json, opt_remarks.json, reg_pressure.json,
-semantic.json, analysis_summary.json.
+semantic.json, and analysis_summary.json.

-Reports: out/asmlab/reports/<fn>.md, .json, .provenance.json.
-Baselines: baselines/<fn>.json plus per-arch snapshot dirs.
+Markdown and JSON reports land in out/asmlab/reports/ with matching provenance files.
+Baselines are stored as baselines/<fn>.json plus per-arch snapshot dirs.

 ## Limits

-- Static models can be wrong by large margins versus hardware.
-- CFG recovery misses indirect branches and exception edges.
-- Register pressure uses mention counting, not true liveness.
-- perf stat only on Linux x86 in the default pipeline.
-- ast_schema.json is a placeholder.
-Full Clang AST mapping is not implemented.
+Static models can disagree with hardware by a wide margin.
+CFG recovery misses indirect branches and exception edges.
+Register pressure is mention counting, not true liveness. perf stat runs on Linux x86 only in the default pipeline. ast_schema.json is a stub until full Clang AST mapping exists.

-- Apple M1 slices are often thin call boundaries.
-Prefer x86-64-v3 for spill and dependency ranking when the kernel is not fully exposed.
+On Apple M1 you often get a thin call boundary instead of the full kernel.
+For spill and dependency ranking, prefer x86-64-v3 when the slice does not expose the body you care about.

-Nothing in the default pipeline claims proven causation from instruction counts alone.
+Instruction counts from the default pipeline can suggest where to look, but they do not prove causation on their own.

 ---